 Brayden Schenn was fed a pass up the middle of the ice from Jaden Schwartz for a good opportunity to kick off the game.
 Patrick Maroon then put some more pressure on, driving the net.
 St. Louis applied pressure until Ivan Barbashev was able to draw a penalty in the corner.
 The Blues went on to have the first power play of the game.
 Saint Louis put 4 shots on goal before receiving the man advantage and added just one shot on the power play.
 They looked solid, synchronized, and composed to start things off.

 About five minutes into the game, Calgary was able to put their first shot on goal.
 Just 2 shots later, they were able to get on the board.
-James Neal picked up some loose change, all alone, in front of the net for an easy goal against Jake Allen who had no chance.
+James Neal, all alone, in front of the net for an easy goal against Allen who had no chance after a great play by Sam Bennet sent Jake sprawling.
 Just 12 seconds later, the Blues answered back.
 Kyrou fed Alex Steen at the right Circle from the center of the offensive zone with a fantastic pass.
 Steen made no mistake shooting glove side with speed.
 That’s Jordan Kyrou’s first career NHL point.

 10 minutes into the game shots were 7 to 4 in favor of St. Louis.
 Brayden Schenn was able to grab a puck with speed coming down the left wing as Jaden Schwartz put work in on the forecheck to break up a play.
 Brayden waited patiently with David Perron to his right who he eventually fed the puck for a beautiful bar down finish.
 That’s David’s first point and goal of the season.